Profile Applicability: Level 1

 Verify that the

-argument exists and is set to0
+--read-only-portargument exists and is set to0. -

 If the